JavierRibaldelRio/Date-File/README.md

 # Alias

-If you :love love an you use a lot "date-file", but you are tired of writing the full command, you can create an alias with the following command.
+If you love an you use a lot "date-file", but you are tired of writing the full command, you can create an alias with the following command.
 ```
 $ sudo snap alias date-file dat
 ```